jdbest/holoalphabetic/README.md

 game2 <- play_game(num_letters = 6, obscenities = TRUE)
 ```

-    If you'd like to see the rules, enter 'y' and then hit return.
+    # If you'd like to see the rules, enter 'y' and then hit return.
-    Otherwise, enter your first word or leave the line blank to reorder the letters.
+    # Otherwise, enter your first word or leave the line blank to reorder the letters.
-    Selecting letters!...Letters: F g l z n i
+    # Selecting letters!...Letters: F g l z n i
     ?

+Responding with a guess grants points (1 per minimum-length word, and 1 per letter for any words over the minimum length) and a response that includes the total number of possible points.

+    ? flinging
+    # 8 points!
+    # Correctly guessed: flinging
+    # Score:  8 / 72
+    # Letters: l z i g n F

+Responding with a word not in the dictionary receives a response, e.g., "No, flizzing isn't in the word list."; guesses without the central letter remind you to use it.
+Guessing the pangram receives a specific note:

+    ? fizzling
+    # That's a pangram!
+    # 15 points!
+    # Correctly guessed: flinging fizzing fizzling
+    # Score:  30 / 72
+    # Letters: F z g n l i

+Quitting the game can be done at any time by hitting an x alone; pressing the escape key also quits but does not save progress.
+The game&mdash;if saved&mdash; can be resumed:

 ``` r
 game2 <- play_game(game2)
 ```

+    # You've resumed your game.
+    # Correctly guessed: flinging fizzing fizzling
+    # Score:  30 / 72
+    # Letters: F g l z n i

+Guessing all words results in a complete score (here, 72/72).
+However, you can pause the game (by entering an x), ask for all possible words (by entering `[a]` and confirming with a `y`), or reread the "rules" (by entering just a `y` at the prompt).

 ## Other functions